 Moses Brady, Pitjantjatjara people, Kamurin Young, Pitjantjatjara people, and Frank Young, Pitjantjatjara people, making kulata (spears) at Amata, South Australia, 2017, image courtesy APY Art Centre Collective, photograph: Rhett Hammerton

-KULATA TJUTA: TIRKILPA will take on the National Gallery of Australia, Canberra from February to July 2025.
+KULATA TJUTA: TIRKILPA takes on the National Gallery of Australia, Canberra from February to July 2025.

 Kulata Tjuta is an ongoing cultural maintenance project that shares the skills of carving and making the punu kulata (wooden spear) across generations.
 It started as a project involving a small group of men in Amata and has grown to include over 100 Aṉangu men across the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands.